jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 (1D) A report to the Board under subsection (1A) or (1C) must— (a) be in writing; and
-  (b) state the reasons for the social worker’s or employer's belief; and (c) if the report is made under subsection (1C), describe the action (if any) the employer has taken in relation to the allegation.
+  (b) state the reasons for the social worker’s or employer's belief; and (c) if the report is made under subsection (1C), describe the action (if any) the employer has taken in relation to the matter.
 (2) No civil, criminal, or disciplinary proceedings may be taken against a person who makes a report under this section, unless that person has acted in bad faith.
 (3) Subsection (2) applies even if the report contains information relating to a person other than the social worker.

 ### 52 Power to seek medical advice
-(1) A person who is considering reporting to the Registrar under section 51 may seek any medical advice, whether psychiatric or otherwise, he or she thinks appropriate to help him or her form an opinion.
+(1) A person who is considering reporting to the Registrar under section 51 may seek any medical advice, whether psychiatric or otherwise, the person thinks appropriate to help the person form an opinion.
 (2) A report under section 51 must include a copy or (if a copy is not available) a description of any medical advice obtained.

 ### 53 Report to be put before chairperson
-When the Registrar receives a report under section 51,— (a) he or she must promptly put it before the chairperson of the Board; and (b) the chairperson must put it before the Board at its next meeting.
+When the Registrar receives a report under section 51,— (a) the Registrar must promptly put it before the chairperson of the Board; and (b) the chairperson must put it before the Board at its next meeting.

 ### 54 Interim suspensions
 [Repealed]

 ### 55 Power to order medical examination
-(1) If (whether or not as a result of a report under section 51) the Board considers that a social worker may be unable to satisfactorily perform the functions required to practise as a social worker, it may give him or her written notice requiring him or her to submit himself or herself for examination by a medical practitioner chosen by the Board.
+(1) If (whether or not as a result of a report under section 51) the Board considers that a social worker may be unable to satisfactorily perform the functions required to practise as a social worker, it may give the social worker written notice requiring them to attend for medical examination by a medical practitioner chosen by the Board.
 (2) The Board must first consult the social worker as to who should undertake the examination, unless— (a) it is impracticable to do so; or
   (b) the social worker refuses to be consulted.